lightpoichich/baserow/docs/decisions/002-baserow-data-backups.md

 for more details.
 As long as we properly understand what pg_basebackup is doing, test the resulting command line script works and test it can be used to recover Baserow, we are fine.

+# Chosen Solution

+In the end due to limitations with the Digital Ocean managed cluster we went with Option 2 combined with Option 3.
+Two new scripts `backup_baserow` and `restore_baserow` were made which split the database into chunks to `pg_dump` separately and store in a tar.
+This is literally the only way we could back-up the DO cluster without making support tickets for them to manually change the config.
+Additionally, we need this script even if we went with Option 4 as once the basedump has been made we still need to turn it into something that can be pg_restored, and being able to do that without having to modify `max_locks_per_transaction` is a useful ability.